 Fidelity Go offers 24/7 phone-based customer service.
 It also has an online chat option available Monday through Friday from 8 a.m. to 6 p.m.
-Eastern time.
+EST.

 Vanguard’s customer service is a bit more limited, offering phone hours from 8 a.m. to 8 p.m.
-ET Monday through Friday only, with no live chat option available.
+EST Monday through Friday only, with no live chat option available.

 Vanguard vs. Fidelity: Which Is the Best Option?